ssiddhantsharma/RFdiffusion_to_Genie2_Convertor/README.md

 ## SALAD Compatibility

-The converter now automatically makes output files compatible with SALAD by:
+The converter automatically makes output files compatible with SALAD by:

 1. Ensuring residue numbering is continuous (1,2,3,...) within each chain
 2. Expanding motif definitions to cover full chains while preserving which parts should be fixed vs. designable